AkshayKalia168/akshay-kalia-projects/README.md

 # akshay-kalia-projects
 A collection of personal and academic projects written in C and Python, showcasing foundational programming skills and problem-solving.

-### 🧼 CSV Cleaner (`scourgify.py`) – Python
+### 🧼 CSV Cleaner (`csv_cleaner.py`) – Python

-This Python script reformats a CSV file by splitting full names into separate `first` and `last` columns and preserving the `house` field.
-It reads an input CSV file (with a "name" and "house" column) and writes a new CSV file in a clean, structured format.
+This Python script reformats a CSV file by splitting full names into separate `first` and `last` columns and preserving the `department` field.
+It reads an input CSV file (with a "name" and "department" column) and writes a new CSV file in a clean, structured format.

 It's useful for:
 - Practicing file input/output and CSV parsing in Python